 An improved tariff approval procedure and electronic exchange of information between users and collective rights management organisations aim to make collective rights management more efficient.

-As a result of the revision, Parliament has also approved two agreements of the World Intellectual Property Organization (WIPO).
-Currently, at international level, musicians can make a case against any unauthorised use of their performances.
-Actors, however, cannot do so.
-The Beijing Treaty eliminates this inequality.
+Along with the revision, Parliament has also approved two agreements of the World Intellectual Property Organization (WIPO).
+The Beijing Treaty ensures that, at international level and just as musicians already can, actors can make a case against any unauthorised use of their performances.
 The Marrakesh Treaty improves access to works for the visually impaired by legally authorising the production and cross-border exchange of copies of works in a form which is accessible to them.

 The new ‘stay down’ obligation may lead to the use of upload filters.
 However, it primarily aims to ensure that no piracy sites are operated in Switzerland.
 The stay down obligation only applies for hosting providers which have a business model that encourages piracy and which refuse to give up this damaging business model.